WPRDC/data-guide/docs/PublishingCKAN.md

 ### Before creating a dataset the first time, you'll need to make sure that:

-1. You are logged-in to CKAN and your account has the appropriate permissions enabling you to publish
+1. You are logged in to CKAN and your account has the appropriate permissions enabling you to publish.
-2. Your data file is machine readable and is in an appropriate file format.
+2. Your data file is machine-readable and is in an appropriate file format.
 Refer to the "preparing your data" section of this guide.
 3. You have created a data dictionary for your file.
-See the "creating a data dictionary" section of this guide.
+See the [Creating a data dictionary](https://github.com/WPRDC/data-guide/blob/master/docs/data_dictionaries.md) section of this guide.
 4. You are prepared to create a metadata record for your dataset.
 Metadata is created as part of this publishing process.
 Details in how to do this are included below.

 ### Before updating an existing resource within the dataset, you'll need to make sure that:

-1. You are logged-in to CKAN and your account has the appropriate permissions enabling you to publish data.
+1. You are logged in to CKAN and your account has the appropriate permissions enabling you to publish data.
-2. Your data file is machine readable and is in an appropriate file format.
+2. Your data file is machine -eadable and is in an appropriate file format.
 Refer to the "preparing your data" section of this guide.

 ### Creating a CKAN Account